nconder/CreateMSSQLTable/README.md

 # CreateMSSQLTable
-I use this PowerShell script to create MS SQL tables in an automation.
-This is one example of that..
+This PowerShell script is used to create MSSQL tables from an automation trigger.